CookedFox/questdb.io/docs/concept/write-ahead-log.md

 A WAL table uses the following components to manage concurrent commit requests:

-- `WAL`: dedicated APIs for each ingestion interface.
-When data is ingested via multiple interfaces, dedicated `WALs` ensure that the table is not locked for one interface only.
+- **WAL**: dedicated APIs for each ingestion interface.
+When data is ingested via multiple interfaces, dedicated `WALs` ensure that the table is not locked by one interface only.

-- Sequencer: centrally manages transactions, providing a single source of truth.
+- **Sequencer**: centrally manages transactions, providing a single source of truth.
-  The sequencer generates unique `txn` numbers as identifications to transactions and keeps a log tracking the allocation.
+  The sequencer generates unique `txn` numbers as transaction identifiers and keeps a log tracking any memory allocations.
 This log is called `TransactionLog` and is stored in a meta file called `_txnlog`.
 See [root directory](/docs/concept/root-directory-structure/#db-directory) for more information.

-- WAL apply job: collects the commit requests based on the unique `txn` numbers and sends them to the `TableWriter` to be committed.
+- **WAL apply job**: collects the commit requests based on the unique `txn` numbers and sends them to the `TableWriter` to be committed.

-- `TableWriter`: updates the database and resolves any out-of-order data writes.
+- **TableWriter**: updates the database and resolves any out-of-order data writes.
   Each committed transaction is given a `txn` number.

 <Screenshot